micro-api/micro-api/README.md

 DELETE /posts/2
 ```

-A delete request can return no payload (204 No Content) if it succeeds, and applies to any accessible URI, including collections.
-Pretty simple.
+A delete request can return no payload (204 No Content) if it succeeds.
+It can apply to any URI, including collections.

 ```http
 DELETE /users/1/posts